How to Get in Soccer Shape

 Put an End to Your Negative Routines

-To sum up, if you can kick certain negative habits and replace them with positive ones, you’ll see a significant uptick in your soccer play.
+To sum up, if you can kick certain negative habits and replace them with positive ones, you’ll see a significant uptick in your health and soccer play.

-Obviously, we’re not encouraging you to deprive yourself of any enjoyment, but there are some activities you’ll need to scale back on if you want to get in shape for soccer.
+Obviously, we’re not encouraging you to deprive yourself of any enjoyment, but there are some activities you’ll need to scale back on if you want to be in the best shape of your life this year.

 - Workout